 There are over 15,000 eating and drinking establishments in Virginia, with annual sales over $18 billion.
 In the state, there are over 378,000 restaurant and food service jobs – 9% of total employment in Virginia.
 See more details specific to Virginia here.

 Nationwide, restaurant industry sales are projected to total $863 billion in 2019 (up from $590 billion in 2010), and the industry employs 15.3 million Americans.
 The industry is on the move, too, having added 3 million jobs since 2009 and expected to add 1.6 million new jobs by 2029.
-Download 2019 national statistics, the 2019 State of the Restaurant Industry Report, the monthly Restaurant Economic Snapshot, monthly restaurant-related economic indicators, or analysis and commentary from industry experts.
+Download the 2021 State of the Restaurant Industry Report, other research reports, monthly restaurant-related economic indicators, or analysis and commentary from industry experts.

 The industry remains strong because of the work of passionate people in the restaurants, but also due to the work of those behind the scenes at organizations like the Virginia Restaurant, Lodging and Travel Association and the National Restaurant Association, who work every day to promote the industry and advocate for members.